FAQ

 • What are your certifications?

-In 2023, I graduated from the Nutritional Therapy Association (NTA) as a Nutritional Therapy Practitioner.
+I graduated from the Nutritional Therapy Association (NTA) with a Nutritional Therapy Practitioner certification in July 2023.
 I also have a background in social work and trauma-informed care.